Tanzania floods kill at least 38, damage roads

-DAR ES SALAAM Flash floods have killed at least 38 people in north-western Tanzania after strong winds and hail battered villages, the president's office said on Wednesday.
+DAR ES SALAAM, March 4 Flash floods have killed at least 38 people in north-western Tanzania after strong winds and hail battered villages, the president's office said on Wednesday.

 At least another 82 people have been injured in the floods that occurred in Shinyanga region on Tuesday night.